 The CCEL E-news promotes non-partisan, civic engagement opportunities to CWRU students.
 Interested students then contact the hosting organization directly.
 The CCEL E-News is emailed each week during the academic year when classes are in session.

-Due to COVID-19, CCEL van rentals are not available for Fall Semester, 2020.
+Due to COVID-19, CCEL van rentals are not available for 2020-2021 school year.
 We hope to resume use of CCEL's mini-vans as soon as it is safe to do so.